EAGLE605/SignX/README.md

-# 🏗️ SignX Platform - The OSHCut of the Sign Industry
+# 🏗️ SignX Platform - Complete Integrated Sign Industry Solution

 **Status**: ✅ **Foundation Complete** | 🚀 **Ready to Deploy** | 📦 **On GitHub**

 **Repository**: https://github.com/EAGLE605/SignX

-> *"What OSHCut did for metal fabrication, SignX does for signs: instant online quoting, AI-powered automation, and 95 years of institutional knowledge at your fingertips."*
+> *"The first all-in-one platform for the sign industry: instant online quoting, AI-powered automation, and 95 years of institutional knowledge at your fingertips."*

 ---